sottenad/Lotto/README.markdown

 * Provide a way to enter your numbers into the table
 * Find a way to pull live Powerball results (api,twitter?)
 * Track individual contributions/payouts
+* Historical Results (found in plaintext at the powerball site